 Do you think someone might be spying on your phone?

-Installing it is an invasion of privacy and a crime.
+Installing it is an invasion of privacy, sometimes part of a pattern of abuse behaviour, and a crime.

 If you’re worried that somebody might have put stalkerware on your Android phone, this article will help you to find it and remove it.
 (Looking for advice about stalkerware on iPhone?)